 We've recently returned from another journey back in time.
 We went to London, but when Queen Elizabeth the First was on the throne ... and we came so close to finding the twins' Mum and Dad in the Tower of London, but we'd just missed them, yet again!
 They tunnelled through a hole in the time vortex, or at least that's what Charlie says, and they've moved forward to "somewhere else".
 I guess that means we'll soon be off to "somewhere else" on the hunt for them.

 This is the new friend I made while we were there.
 His name was Kit, short for Christopher - Christopher Marlowe - and he was a playwright who knew William Shakespeare.
 We met Shakespeare too, and the children got really excited about that, but I liked Kit much better, even though he kept calling me Tamburlaine instead of Max!
 He turned out to be a government spy and we ended up working together to foil a Spanish plot and to save the Tudor Rose.
 I'm not going to tell you all the details - you'll just have to read the story if you want to know more!

 Queen Elizabeth was scary and she had a pet ferret that was really unfriendly.
 The queen wanted to keep me after I helped save her jewel and I thought I was never going to get away.
 After an embarrassing incident with her wig, I managed to get out of her private chambers and luckily I bumped into Jemima, so I was able to escape ... phew!

 I came home with something far more precious - a lovely handwritten message from my friend Kit.
 Actually, Joe was quite excited about that too and he said it might be rather valuable.
-If he thinks he's getting his hands on it to sell it, he can think again - it's mine!
+If he thinks he's getting his mitts on it so he can sell it, he can jolly well think again - it's mine!